 While beer and basketball go together like, well like beer and baseball, there’s often a tradeoff between watching games in a sports bar, which can have a lot of TVs but few craft beers, and going to a brewpub or a serious beer bar which can have a great selection of brews but limited or no access to TVs.
 To help you plan out where to drink in the March Madness, here’s our list of places to watch the NCAA games and enjoy great beer:

 Note: If High Tops gets too crowded, slip a few doors west on Market Street to SliderBar.
 This casual restaurant has a super selection of local craft drafts which currently includes four from Almanac.
 There are a few screens above the bar that will be showing the games.

 This spacious and modern SoMa sports pub is connected to AT&T Park and has 22 big screen TVs, a solid food menu from chef Traci Des Jardins, a stellar bottle collection, and 24 beers on tap including several cask ales.
-It’s an excellent overall venue for enjoying the remaining games.
+It’s an excellent overall venue for enjoying the games.
 24 Willie Mays Plaza.